-Powerful software that can process and interpret large volumes of data in just seconds is already on the market, and sometimes even for free.
+More complex tasks requiring judgment, like processing and interpreting large volumes of data, can also be performed in mere seconds by powerful software already available on the market, sometimes even for free.

-Automation may be competing with or even replacing some CPA services, but it can also help you improve other processes, diversify your service offering and expand your client base.
+Automation may be competing with or even replacing some CPA tasks, but it can also help you optimize processes, diversify your service offering and expand your client base.

-- Focus on the human elements of advice, services and communication.
+- Focus on the human side of your responsibilities: advice, listening and agility.
 Your relationship with your employer, colleagues or clients is all-important.

 - Move away from routine and clerical tasks or automate certain processes yourself, and spend more time on value-added work, such as that requiring professional judgment.